Why Read This

 The mobile industry is in full swing.
 Its center of gravity is shifting from hardware to software, from voice to data and services, and from traditional telecom stakeholders to new entrants.
 Google's "mobile first" approach and the shadow that Apple cast over the show are forcing mobile operators in particular to redefine their position in the value chain.
 The traditional focus on infrastructure and this year's debate on operators' congested networks need to be put in the context of nontelecom players' willingness to monetize mobile.
 Mobile World Congress is a unique opportunity to witness how mobile is reinventing itself and to see how it will become even more disruptive in consumers' daily lives in the future.
 Consumer product strategists who want to define or refine their mobile road map for the coming months and years need to understand the tectonic shifts affecting the industry.
 They shouldn't be seduced by overhyped trends, such as augmented reality, and they should avoid putting all their eggs in one basket: It is far too risky to bet on a single player or a single technology.

-Tags: Consumer Mobile Brands, Consumer Mobile Devices, Customer Experience Management, Digital Marketing, Emerging Methods, Location-Based Services, Mobile Channel for Consumers, Mobile eCommerce, Mobile Entertainment, Mobile Marketing, Mobile Services, Mobile Web, Multichannel Customer Experience, Telecommunication Services, Wireless Data Services
+Tags: Consumer Mobile Brands, Consumer Mobile Devices, Consumer Mobility, Customer Experience Management, Digital Marketing, Location-Based Services, Mobile Commerce (mCommerce), Mobile Entertainment, Mobile Marketing, Mobile Services, Mobile Web, Omnichannel Customer Experience, Telecommunications Services, Wireless Data Services